simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 assertions and report an error if any of them fail.
 Balance assertions can protect you from, eg, inadvertently disrupting reconciled balances while cleaning up old entries.
-You can disable them temporarily with the `--ignore-assertions` flag, which can be useful for troubleshooting or for reading Ledger files.
+You can disable them temporarily with the `-I/--ignore-assertions` flag, which can be useful for troubleshooting or for reading Ledger files.

 ### Assertions and ordering